 New Chinese Space Plane Landed At Mysterious Air Base, Evidence Suggests

-A commercial satellite photo may reveal a new Chinese space plane just moments after it landed at a remote site on the western side of the country.
+A commercial satellite photo may reveal a new Chinese space plane just moments after it landed at a remote site on the western side of China.

-Terse statements by the official Xinhua news agency said only that a Long March-2F rocket had carried a "reusable experimental spacecraft" into orbit and that the launch and landing were successful.
-The landing took place on September 6 at almost the exact time the photo was snapped by the passing satellite.
+Terse statements by China's official Xinhua news agency said only that a Long March 2F rocket had carried a "reusable experimental spacecraft" into orbit and that the launch and landing were successful.
+The landing took place on Sept.
+6 at almost the exact time the photo was snapped by the passing satellite.

-"I'm reading a lot into a few little dots," admits Jonathan McDowell an astronomer with the Center for Astrophysics, Harvard and Smithsonian, who diligently tracks spacecraft and satellites.
+"I'm reading a lot into a few little dots," admits Jonathan McDowell, an astronomer with the Harvard-Smithsonian Center for Astrophysics, who diligently tracks spacecraft and satellites.
 But, he says, the photo, combined with other circumstantial evidence, such as the new spaceship's orbital path, strongly suggests that China has launched and landed a small, uncrewed, space-shuttle-like vehicle.
-"The information sort of all hangs together now that this was a test of something, probably a space plane, that made a winged re-entry and landed on the runway," he says.
+"The information sort of all hangs together now that this was a test of something, probably a space plane, that made a winged reentry and landed on the runway," he says.

-The new spaceship took off on September 4 under unusually heavy secrecy compared to other recent Chinese space missions.
+The new spaceship took off on Sept.
+4 under unusually heavy secrecy compared with other recent Chinese space missions.

 "The ground track around the time of landing suggested that it might have landed at this mysterious new air base," McDowell says.

-Sure enough, McDowell found that the spacecraft would have been able to land on the runway at around 10:00 AM local time (02:00 UTC).
-The fuzzy Planet image, snapped at 10:11 AM would have been taken just moments after such a landing.
+Sure enough, McDowell found that the spacecraft would have been able to land on the runway at around 10 a.m. local time (2 a.m.
+UTC).
+The fuzzy Planet image, snapped at 10:11 a.m. local time, would have been taken just moments after such a landing.

 Ground track of Chinese reusable spacecraft passes over airbase near Lop Nor nuclear test site at Sep 6 0155 UTC, consistent with probable landing time. pic.twitter.com/resjPEb6Qr— Jonathan McDowell (@planet4589) September 6, 2020